-A strong, exciting voice that’s emerged from this year’s Sundance NEXT section is Ana Lily Amirpour, who’s brought to the festival what could very well be the first Iranian vampire film, “A Girl Walks Home Alone at Night.”
+A strong, exciting voice that emerged from this past Sundance was Ana Lily Amirpour, who brought to the Park City festival what could very well be the first Iranian vampire film, “A Girl Walks Home Alone at Night.”
+The film now opens the 2014 New Directors/New Films Festival, kicking off March 19 at Lincoln Center.

 Shot in inky black-and-white and based on the artful graphic novel also written by Amirpour, the film is set in a ghost town called Bad City (actually Bakersfield, California), where oil derricks pump away in a frenzied state, the deserted streets are decorated with power lines as opposed to trees, and a ditch on the outskirts of town is apparently the corpse dumping ground for a murderer racking up a shockingly high kill list.